 The turbulence intensity contours for the separated shear-layer regions were found to be in agreement with results from other separated flows.
-In this case the turbulence intensity was calculated as the root-meansquare of the fluctuating streamwise velocity and normalized by the freestream velocity.
+In this case, the turbulence intensity was calculated as the root-mean-square of the fluctuating streamwise velocity and normalized by the freestream velocity.
 An example of these data is shown in Fig. 15 for the airfoil with the glaze ice shape at $\alpha = 6$ deg.
 This turbulence intensity contour corresponds to the velocity contour already discussed in Fig. 6.
-The maximum values, in the range of 0.32 to 0.36, occurred in the middle of the separated shear layer at $x/c \approx 0.30$.
-This region of peak turbulence intensity began just downstream of x/c =0.25, which has already been identified as the shearlayer transition location from the pressure data.
-While difficult to see in the black and white contour plot, the u{rms}/U{∞} levels in the range of 0.28 to 0.32 persist downstream to x/c = 0.55, the vicinity of reattachment.
-Downstream of reattachment the turbulence intensity levels decreased gradually, having peak values in the range of 0.20 to 0.24 at x/c = 0.95.
+The maximum values, in the range of 0.32-0.36, occurred in the middle of the separated shear layer at $x/c \approx 0.30$ .
+This region of peak turbulence intensity began just downstream of x/c = 0.25, which has already been identified as the shear-layer transition location from the pressure data.
+Although difficult to see in the black and white contour plot, the $u{\rm rms}/U{\infty}$ levels in the range of 0.28-0.32 persist downstream to x/c = 0.55, the vicinity of reattachment.
+Downstream of reattachment, the turbulence intensity levels decreased gradually, having maximum values in the range of 0.20-0.24 at x/c = 0.95.

-The trends and values of the turbulence intensity compare favorably with LDV measurements of the separation bubble flowfield past a NACA 0012 airfoil with simulated glaze ice accretion.
-Khodadoust6 reported peak values of $u{rms}/U{\mathbf{Y}} = 0.34$ in the vicinity of the separated shear-layer transition location.
+The trends and values of the turbulence intensity compare favorably with LDV measurements of the separation bubble flow-field past a NACA 0012 airfoil with simulated glaze ice accretion.
+Khodadoust reported peak values of $u{\rm rms}/U{\infty}=0.34$ in the vicinity of the separated shear-layer transition location.
 The general distribution of the turbulence intensity throughout the bubble flowfield was also very similar.
 Khodadoust noted that these values are in the range of those reported for separated flows downstream of a backward-facing step.
-For example, Eaton and Johnston19 state that local turbulence intensity values $(u{rms}/U{\mathbf{x}})$ near the center of the reattaching shear layer exceed 0.30.
-These large values have been attributed to large-scale and low-frequency perturbations of the separated shear layer sometimes referred to as "flapping."^{20,21} In the case of the backward-facing step, this vertical motion of the shear layer results in movement of the reattachment location.
-It is possible that similar unsteady characteristics may be present in the iced-airfoil case.
-Bragg et al.5 reported a low-frequency component in the spectra of the fluctuating shear-layer streamwise velocity.
-Likewise, Gurbacki and Bragg22 identified low-frequency components in the fluctuating pressure spectra in the separation bubble flowfield on an iced airfoil.
-The combined results of these studies suggest that a completely time-averaged representation of the flow may mask important details.
-This has implications for numerical modeling as well.
+For example, Eaton and Johnston state that local turbulence intensity values $(u{\rm rms}/U{\infty})$ near the center of the reattaching shear layer exceed 0.30.
+These large values have been attributed to large-scale and low-frequency perturbations of the separated shear layer sometimes referred to as "flapping."
+In the case of the backward-facing step, this vertical motion of the shear layer results in movement of the reattachment location.